Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 Be ready to bargain and shopping on the beach!

-They sell hand-made jewelry, souvenirs, wood figurines, the paintings with motives from African and Masai life.
+They sell hand-made jewellery, souvenirs, wood figurines, the paintings with motives from African and Masai life.

 Sometimes in the evening, they are making the performance of Masai warriors dance.